gustavomello9600/Assignment3/CodeBook.md

 5. Lastly, the desired measurements were then summarised by subject and by activity displaying its means for each group.

 ## Final Variables

-tBodyAcc
+All the below variables are numeric and normalize, i.e. between -1 and 1.
+This process makes them unitless.

-tGravityAcc
+* tBodyAcctGravityAcc
-tBodyAccJerk
+* tBodyAccJerk
-tBodyGyro
+* tBodyGyro
-tBodyGyroJerk
+* tBodyGyroJerk
-tBodyAccMag
+* tBodyAccMag
-tGravityAccMag
+* tGravityAccMag
-tBodyAccJerkMag
+* tBodyAccJerkMag
-tBodyGyroMag
+* tBodyGyroMag
-tBodyGyroJerkMag
+* tBodyGyroJerkMag
-fBodyAcc
+* fBodyAcc
-fBodyAccJerk
+* fBodyAccJerk
-fBodyGyro
+* fBodyGyro
-fBodyAccMag
+* fBodyAccMag
-fBodyAccJerkMag
+* fBodyAccJerkMag
-fBodyGyroMag
+* fBodyGyroMag
-fBodyGyroJerkMag
+* fBodyGyroJerkMag